 Ms Mulheir began her career in Sheffield where she was assigned to support teenage mothers to stay with their babies.
 She has had experience of institutionalised care of children in some 20 countries, including the orphanages of post-Ceaucescu Romania, and was attached to the University of Limerick's Centre for Peace and Development Studies in the late 1990s.

-ExpensiveShe has pointed out that research in Russia has shown that institutional care is six times more expensive than providing social services to vulnerable families or voluntary “kinship” carers.
+has shown that institutional care is six times more expensive than providing social services to vulnerable families or voluntary “kinship” carers.

 Ms Mulheir said that she had recently returned from Haiti which was hit by a magnitude 7.0 earthquake in January, 2010.